2024–25 St. Louis Blues season

 The 2024–25 St. Louis Blues season was the 58th season for the National Hockey League (NHL) franchise that was established in 1967.

 Drew Bannister signed a two-year extension to become the new head coach after taking over from Craig Berube who was fired last season.

 On November 24, 2024, the Blues fired Bannister and signed former Boston Bruins head coach Jim Montgomery, who was fired from the Bruins just five days prior, to a five-year contract the same day.
 Montgomery had previously served as an assistant coach with the Blues from 2020–2022, under former head coach Craig Berube.

 On April 15, 2025, the Blues clinched a playoff berth for the first time since the 2021–22 season following a 6–1 win over the Utah Hockey Club.
-They faced the Presidents' Trophy-winning Winnipeg Jets in the first round of the playoffs.
-The Blues blew a 2 goal lead in the final 2 minutes of regulation in Game 7, and lost in the second overtime period, eliminating them from the playoffs.
-The Blues' win probability stood at 99% with 2 minutes to play.
+They faced the Presidents' Trophy-winning Winnipeg Jets in the first round of the playoffs and lost in seven games.